Kennedy Space Centre, Cape Canaveral (74.5 miles:- 1 hour 19 minutes)

 There are a few places to eat while you are in the park such as Pearl's Smokehouse, a snack bar and Fudge Kitchen.

 As Gatorland is situated quite near to the airport it can be a good place to visit on your last day when you have checked out of your villa and are heading north to the airport.

 It is quite hard to know where to even start describing International Drive, or I-Drive as it is also known as, because it encompasses so many attractions.

 It is one of the main thoroughfares through Orlando, and as such can be very busy.
-I-Drive offers visitors a vast range of entertainment, dining, shopping and world class attractions including six of the key theme parks of Orlando.
+I-Drive offers visitors a vast range of entertainment, dining (this article highlights 5 of the best restaurants on International Drive), shopping and world class attractions including six of the key theme parks of Orlando.

 The key theme parks that are found along I-Drive are Seaworld, Discovery Cove, Aquatica, Wet-n-Wild, Universal Studios and Islands of Adventure.